 Note: The Governor's executive order allowing boards and committees in Florida to meet virtually without a quorum physically present due to COVID-19 concerns expired on October 31, 2020.
-At their meeting on September 9, 2020, MetroPlan Orlando Board members approved Resolution #20-15 which enables the MetroPlan Orlando advisory committees to continue to meet virtually in workshop sessions.
-At these workshop sessions, the committees will review and discuss action items going to the board and will provide informal consensus recommendations to the board on the action items but will not take formal action in order that a physical quorum will not be required.
-The committees will be taking formal action to ratify the Board's actions at future in-person meetings.
+At their December meeting, the MetroPlan Orlando Board approved Resolution #20-18 which enables the MetroPlan Orlando advisory committees to continue to meet virtually in workshop sessions through June 2021.
+This resolution supersedes Resolution #20-15.
+At these workshop sessions, the committees will review and discuss action items going to the Board and will provide informal consensus recommendations to the Board on the action items but will not take formal action in order that a physical quorum will not be required.
+The committees will then be taking formal action to ratify the Board's actions at future inperson meetings.

-A. Approval of December 2, 2020 Meeting Minutes (Tab 1)
+A. December 3, 2020 MAC Meeting Minutes (Tab 1)

-The CAC will review the December 2, 2020 meeting minutes, provided at Tab 1 and make a consensus recommendation.
-The CAC will take formal action at a future in-person meeting to approve the recommendation.
+The MAC will review and discuss the December 3, 2020 meeting minutes provided in Tab 1 and make a consensus recommendation.
+The MAC will take formal action at a future in-person meeting to approve their recommendation.